donaldboulton/minimal-mistakes/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

 ### The include file

 This include file at: [gallery-layout.html](https://raw.githubusercontent.com/donaldboulton/DWB/gh-pages/_includes/gallery-layout.html)builds a srcset out of Five preconfigured images.
 Sizes as example image-320.jpg or 320px wide, image-800.jpg or 800px wide, image-1200px or 1200px wide, and the origional image in your stock size twice once with its origional name and once with the extenshion to the file name as above image-lg.WHATEVER .png .jpg .gif...

-### The include Code

-This code donload at: [gallery-layout.html](https://raw.githubusercontent.com/donaldboulton/DWB/gh-pages/_includes/gallery-layout.html) Uses LightGallery Thumbnails for navigation in a LightGallery Display, Isotope for the grid with a caption if any.

-The code below

 ```html
 <div id="aniimated-thumbnials{{ page.lcb }}{% if include.id_number %}-{{ page.lcb }}{{ include.id_number }}{{ page.lcb }}{% endif %}" class="gallery">